MoeMoeen/smart_personal_planner/docs/backlog.md

     - Ensure all types are available to nodes via `MemoryContext`.
 4. **Design and Implement New LangGraph Node System**
     - Create `nodes/` folder.
-    - Implement nodes for: strategy interpretation, plan outline, task generation, world model integration, calendarization, validation, user confirmation, persistence.
+    - Implement nodes for: intent recognition, strategy interpretation, plan outline, task generation, world model integration, calendarization, validation, user confirmation, persistence.
     - Each node should have a clear contract and be testable in isolation.
 5. **Inject `MemoryContext` into Every Node**
     - Systematically inject and utilize `MemoryContext` in all nodes.